 In the code, the comments describe what the code does.

 It was fairly easy to setup a Tweet harvester!
+You only need to sign up on Twitter and write a few lines of code using Python and Tweepy.
 If you have any questions or comments on this articles, please send me a comment below!